Like the Scholars, Mentors Learn and Grow

 As a Binti Shupavu Mentor, I mentor girls, develop leaders and transform communities.
 Mentoring at AfricAid means inspiring, motivating and encouraging young girls and sometimes it means being a supportive adult presence, which many young Tanzanian girls in the educational system often lack.
 Building life skills and leadership qualities is integral to the program, as are the personal relationships that develop while we do this.
 This is all part of what makes being a Binti Shupavu Mentor a very fulfilling and worthwhile experience.

-Mentors find AfricAid a place to learn and grow career-wise.
-Practical work experience is an added incentive to work as a Mentor.
+Mentors, who for the most part are Kisa Project Alumnae, find employment with AfricAid a place to continue to learn and build their leadership skills.
+Practical work experience helps them grow career-wise and is an added incentive to work as a Mentor.
 In Tanzania it is difficult for fresh graduates to get a job unless one has experience.
 AfricAid trusts every program graduate is capable if they are given the necessary support to grow.
 Likewise, during the two years of the Kisa Mentor contract and one year of the Binti Shupavu Mentor contract, AfricAid gives as much support as it can to help Mentors pursue their careers and give them real world experiences in the office environment.
 For example, whenever a Mentor is having an interview for a new job, AfricAid provides coaching and there are ongoing Job Readiness Programs throughout the year.

 “AfricAid helped me in different ways to get my new job.
 First it helped me build skills on developing good relationships with adolescent girls, especially with girls in rural areas, which has informed my current work for Africa School Assistance Project (ASAP).
 Through the Binti Shupavu Curriculum, I learned how to believe in these girls and how to motivate them do better and reach their dreams.”
 Violeth is now working as Kupanda Project Manager at ASAP.